-- Hats, hoods, bandanas, do-rags, combs/picks, sunglasses, or any items that may conceal a student’s identity CANNOT be worn in school at any time.
-Coats CANNOT be carried or draped on student’s arms.
+- Hoods, sunglasses, bandanas or any items that conceal a student’s identity CANNOT be worn in school at any time.
+Coats CANNOT be carried or draped over arms.

 - Students shall wear shirts that allow for participation in campus events.
 This includes collared shirts, blouses, business casual tops, solid-color T-shirts, and PRA spirit wear/college wear.

 - The student’s chest and torso must be covered.

 - Students shall wear bottoms including pants, skirts and shorts that are in good condition, free of rips and tears, and cover undergarments.

 - The hem of shorts and skirts must fall below the fingertips when the arms are resting at the student’s side - this includes uneven edged garments.

 - Leggings and tights may only be worn underneath skirts or dresses that meet the above guidelines

 - Students may wear dresses that follow the above parameters in terms of length and coverage.

 Outerwear - Sweaters/Sweatshirts

 - PRA spirit wear or college wear sweaters and sweatshirts shall be permitted.